metrorailings/OwlBlog/content/posts/postseason-review-bills.md

 ### Is the team mentally tough?

 Yes, the team is mentally tough.
 They've done enough to demonstrate a will to fight, winning almost all the games they're supposed to win.
-Their defense has hung in their in tough moments, defending leads against last-minute comeback attempts.
+Their defense has hung in there in arduous moments, defending leads against last-minute comeback attempts.

 Even against tough opponents, the Bills have played well too.
 Baltimore and New England had to scratch and claw their way to wins over this Buffalo squad.

-The only knock on this team and their defense is their wretched tackling.
+The only knock on this team and their defense is their halfhearted tackling.
 The Bills have some serious issues stopping players upon first contact.

 ***